- Install Faring Top Bracket

 Install Fairing Lower Bracket

 The lower bracket has a bend in the end of the arms.
-The bend faces the front as show below in this picture I took when disassembling the body work.
+The bend faces the front as shown below in this picture I took when disassembling the body work.

 Here is the powder coated lower bracket, painted clamp and new mounting hardware.